Second-Last/generational-reference-forge/README.md

 ### Why Temporal Forge Was Not Used

-Temporal Forge would make many things convenient.
-For example, the set `Owner` at the current time stamp would simply corresponds to all owners that are live right now, instead of always needing to say `s.liveOwners`.
+Temporal Forge would make many things convenient and the code simpler.
+For example, the set
+`Owner` at the current time stamp would simply corresponds to all owners that are live right now, instead of always needing to say `s.liveOwners`.